From low-rank retractions to dynamical low-rank approximation and back: DLRA algorithms and low-rank retractions

-The goal of this section is to prove that the update rule of the KLS scheme, as detailed by Algorithm~\ref{alg:retractionKLS}, defines a second order retraction.
-The strategy to reach this goal is based on the observation the KLS update is obtained as a small perturbation of another commonly encountered retraction, known as the orthographic retraction.
+The goal of this section is to prove that the update rule of the KLS scheme, as detailed by Algorithm~\ref{alg:retractionKLS}, defines a second-order retraction.
+The strategy to reach this goal is based on the observation that the KLS update is obtained as a small perturbation of another commonly encountered retraction, known as the orthographic retraction.

-\paragraph{The orthographic retraction.} Specialized to the fixed-rank matrix manifold $\mcal_r$, the orthographic retraction consists of perturbing the point $X\in\mcal_r$ in the ambient space as $X+Z\in\matr{m}{n}$ and projecting back onto the manifold but only along vectors from the normal space of the starting point, see Figure~\ref{fig:orthographicRetr}.
+\paragraph{The orthographic retraction.} Specialized to the fixed-rank matrix manifold $\mcal_r$, the orthographic retraction consists in perturbing the point $X\in\mcal_r$ in the ambient space as $X+Z\in\matr{m}{n}$ and projecting back onto the manifold but only along vectors from the normal space of the starting point, see Figure~\ref{fig:orthographicRetr}.
 Formally this reads:

 A closed-form expression for the solution of this optimization problem for the case of $\mcal_r$ is established in \cite[\S 3.2]{absilOseledets} and is the output of Algorithm~\ref{alg:retractionORTHAsKLS}.
 In virtue of the analysis carried out in~\cite{projLikeRetractions}, the orthographic retraction is a second-order retraction.
 A remarkable property of the orthographic retraction is that its local inverse can be computed easily.
 As suggested by the construction illustrated in Figure~\ref{fig:orthographicRetr}, the inverse orthographic retraction is obtained by projecting the ambient space difference onto the tangent space, i.e.,